Facilitator: Sarah Landolfi, LCSW

 Grappling with our anti-fat biases and beliefs is a process.
 This journey, though often uncomfortable, promises that we will feel more grounded in our work with clients who live in larger bodies, secure in the knowledge that we are actively challenging our own anti-fatness every step of the way.
 By challenging our assumptions and engaging with scholarship, art, organizing and other liberation work by fat creators, we will begin to reimagine the world and more robustly support fat folks in living more embodied lives in it.

-Join us for this full-day, interactive, in-person workshop as Sarah Landolfi, LCSW guides us in making the first steps toward becoming fat-positive psychotherapists.
+Join us for this interactive, in-person workshop as Sarah Landolfi, LCSW guides us in making the first steps toward becoming fat-positive psychotherapists.
 Sarah looks forward to partnering and collaborating with you as you do this important work, and offers ongoing consultation to therapists after the workshop ends.

-In addition to providing a holding space in which therapists can begin to examine their own anti-fat beliefs and biases and how these can show up in the therapeutic relationship, this workshop will cover the following:
+In addition to providing a holding space in which therapists can continue to examine their own anti-fat beliefs and biases and how these can show up in the therapeutic relationship, this workshop will cover the following:

 - Assessment, diagnosis and treatment planning: anti-fat vs. fat-positive approaches

 - Anti-fat trauma and its impact on fat folks’ minds, bodies, and nervous systems

 - Ideas + verbiage to begin applying these principles in your work with clients right away